crashoverride777/swifty-receipt-validator/README.md

 # How to use

-In your in app purchase code go the method
+In your in app purchase code go to the method

 ```swift
 func paymentQueue(queue: SKPaymentQueue, updatedTransactions transactions: [SKPaymentTransaction]) { ....